Nikolas-Charalambidis/interview-land-routes/README.md

  i.e. the number of visited countries during the search might be reduced.
 I may be wrong at this one, though.
  - **Integration test**: Yeah, I omitted them.
  - **Swagger UI**: I had a trouble configuring Swagger UI.
 Maybe next time.
+ - **GitHub Actions**: It's a new Travis-CI and definitely a thing to try out.

 ____________